 Golf Monthly created this content as part of a paid partnership with Callaway.
 The contents of this article are entirely independent and solely reflect the editorial opinion of Golf Monthly.

 How to compress the golf ball

 It's one of the best feelings in golf: you've ripped through an iron shot, striking the ball first and removing some turf post-impact.
-It's something tour players do time after time and in the video and article below, PGA pro Ben Emerson runs through a simple drill that will help you compress your irons better than ever before...
+It's something tour players do time after time and in the video and article below, PGA pro Ben Emerson runs through how to compress the golf ball with your irons using this simple drill...